 Overview of Admission Requirements

-Application materials for BSN to MSN, RN to MSN, Bachelor’s to MSN, and post-MSN FNP programs typically include transcripts for all post-secondary coursework, a professional resume, a personal statement, and letters of recommendation from people who have seen one’s work in an academic and/or health care setting (for example, one’s college professors and internship supervisors).
+Application materials for online FNP programs typically include transcripts for all post-secondary coursework, a professional resume, a personal statement, and letters of recommendation from people who have seen one’s work in an academic and/or health care setting (for example, one’s college professors and internship supervisors).

 Full-Time versus Part-Time Online FNP Programs